zohaibshahzadTO/WeatherForecastBrowser/README.md

 Right now if we enter a city and click on "Submit" or enter, the form clears and we see a question mark on localhost:8080/?.
 Turns out that the browser actually thinks you're submitting the information and is making a POST request in which it then clears the form and re-renders.
 We can prevent this by adding an event handler to the form element.
 We want to handle the submit event on the form.
 So following the normal react nomenclature for DOM events.
 We're going to add a new function handler to the property named *onSubmit*.
 We get free functionality for using a form.
 Whenever a user sees a search bar, they have an expectation that they can type something in and just hit enter.
 Using a form element, we get that behavior for free so using a form element is better than using a div element.

 # Working with API's

+We signed up for an account on OpenWeatherMap.org and generated our own API key in order to access the 5 day forecast data that we want to import into our application.

+# Middleware

+Doing AJAX requests with redux is quite complicated.
+Middleware's are function that take an action and depending on the actions type and actions payload or any other number of factors, the middleware can choose to let the action pass through, it can manipulate the action, it can console log it or stop it all together.
+It can do all of these types of little tasks on these actions before they reach any reducer.
+Its acts like a gatekeeper.